SNMP configuration examples

 esxcli system snmp hash --auth-hash YOUR_AUTH_SECRET --priv-hash YOUR_PRIV_SECRET --raw-secret

-This command produces output like this
+The command gives output like this:

 Authhash: f3d8982fc28e8d1346c26eee49eb2c4a5950c934